feather-wallet/feather/MAINTENANCE.md

 Goals:

 - Set up a bug bounty program for issues that affect privacy or security
+- Set up a status page with information about project health
+- Set up a feed for security bulletins

 Security issues that affect Feather always warrant a new release as soon as possible.